Mikesh0712/HO5-women-safety-project/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-⚠️ Important Notice !
+🔒 Security Note

+This project uses Firebase (for authentication & database) and Twilio (for SOS emergency messaging).
-We are aware that Firebase keys and Twilio API keys are currently visible in this project.
+For security reasons, API keys and credentials are not included in this repository.
-This was done only for demonstration purposes in the hackathon to ensure the project works without extra setup.

-👉 For security reasons, these keys should normally be kept private (using environment variables).

-👉 To evaluate the project, judges may:

-Run the frontend & backend locally (instructions above), OR

-Watch the demo video we have provided, which shows the complete working of the app.

-We sincerely apologize for exposing the keys in this submission, and we will secure them in future versions by deploying  proper backend(render) and frontend(vercel) 🙏.
+Judges can refer to the demo video for a working showcase of the full project, and the backend can be run with valid keys provided securely if needed.